 Duncan’s court practice encompasses proceedings at all levels of the English criminal courts.
-He acts as junior alone or as led-junior defending in complex fraud and money laundering trials.
-His recent cases include boiler-room frauds, international VAT and excise diversion fraud, international bribery and corruption, and ‘rogue trader’ fraud worth many millions of pounds.
+He acts as junior alone or as led-junior defending in complex trials.
+His recent cases include boiler-room frauds, international VAT and excise diversion fraud, international bribery and corruption, and ‘rogue trader’ fraud worth many millions of pounds

 Duncan has specialist experience of litigation concerning the proceeds of crime, including account freezing orders, cash (and other property) seizure and forfeiture proceedings, restraint and asset recovery, having worked as a Legal Officer in the criminal finances litigation department of HM Revenue and Customs.
 He has represented various defendants facing confiscation enforcement proceedings, and third parties seeking to protect their interests in confiscation and restraint proceedings.
 He has extensive experience representing offshore corporations in proceedings under the Proceeds of Crime Act 2002 and challenges to search warrants and production orders.

 In general crime, Duncan has successfully defended those facing allegations of organised crime including a national conspiracy to supply drugs, conspiracy to handle stolen goods, conspiracy to import tobacco, and conspiracy to rob.
 He has acted for defendants facing allegations of serious violence, weapons offences and sexual offences.
 In 2016-17 he was a led-junior in the longest and most complex ‘modern-slavery’ trial ever prosecuted in this jurisdiction.

 Duncan has substantial experience of a range of motoring law matters including drink and drug driving, dangerous driving, careless driving, vehicle and licencing offences.
 He has dealt with road traffic prosecutions involving fatal accidents.

 Duncan has advised businesses and individuals accused in regulatory proceedings including for breaches of Human Medicines Regulation, environmental offences, and police disciplinary hearings.